 20. Level 1 or 1+ medical facilities are considered "force assets", thus available to all members of a United Nations mission.
-Therefore, level 1 or 1+ medical equipment is eligible for reimbursement at the major equipment rate of "level 1 or 1+ medical facilities" listed in chapter 8 of the COE Manual.
+Therefore, level 1 or 1+ medical equipment is eligible for reimbursement at the major equipment rate of "level 1 or 1+ medical facilities" listed in chapter 8.

-21. The medical facilities are reimbursed for each module (i.e., level 1, 1+, 2, 2+ or 3, dental, and laboratory only) of medical equipment provided as long as the equipment meets the standards.
-The costing of each medical facility module, and therefore the related reimbursement rates, is based on the generic fair market value (GFMV) of each piece of medical equipment required by the module as recommended by the Phase V Working Group.
-The revised lists of equipment per module include all equipment required by the Phase V Working Group for the separate levels, but the non-medical equipment (e.g., generators above 20 kVA, ambulances, general hygiene facilities and water purification systems), although still a requirement listed in the medical standards, has been subtracted from the medical modules GFMV and will be listed separately as major equipment (in annex B to the MOU) for separate reimbursement.
-In addition, minor adjustments in the list of major equipment and clerical corrections have been made.
-The revised medical equipment requirements for each medical facility module are shown in the appendices to chapter 3 of the COE Manual.
+21. The medical facilities are reimbursed for each level of medical capabilities, i.e., level 1, level 1+ (enhanced by laboratory module, dental module, aero-medical evacuation module, forward surgery module, or combination of these modules), level 2, level 2+ (enhanced by orthopaedic module, gynaecology module, and additional internal medicine module or any combination of these modules) or level 3.
+These medical facilities and modules are reimbursed for major equipment provided the equipment meets the standards.
+The costing of each medical facility module, and therefore the related reimbursement rates, is based on the generic fair market value (GFMV) of each piece of medical equipment required by the module as recommended by the 2011 Working Group.
+The lists of equipment per module include all medical equipment required for the separate levels; in addition, the GFMV is adjusted by using a level 2 hospital as the anchor value to set the same GFMV of identical equipment across the various levels of medical facilities and modules.
+Non-medical equipment required to meet the medical standards (e.g. generators above 20 kVA, ambulances, general hygiene facilities and water purification system) is listed separately for the purpose of reimbursement.
+The revised medical equipment requirements for each medical facility and module are shown in the appendices to chapter 3.